apache/shenyu-website/content/en/projects/shenyu/redirect-plugin/index.md

 ### Redirect

 * When we configure a custom path in `Rule`, it should be a reachable service path.
-* When the request is matched, the `Shenyu Gateway` will perform the `308` service jump according to the customized path.
+* When the request is matched, the `ShenYu Gateway` will perform the `308` service jump according to the customized path.

 ![Redirect](/img/soul/plugin/redirect/redirect-01.png)